 Located near the Charles River Basin, the Museum of Science is a beloved Boston institution.
 Featuring interactive exhibits on everything from dinosaurs and space travel to human biology, you'll feel like the smartest person in the city after this stop.
 Take that Harvard!

 Have a Picnic in a Park

-Let's set the scene - you've got a white and red checkered blanket, a basket full of goodies, a panoramic view of your favorite city (obviously Boston), and your closest family and friends.
+Let's set the scene - you've got a white and red checkered blanket, a basket full of goodies, a panoramic view of your favorite city, and your closest family and friends.
 If this sounded like music to your ears, then a picnic along the Charles is for you!
 You'll have plenty of parks to choose from, but our top picks are Herter Park, Magazine Park, or the Esplanade.

 Explore Harvard Square

 Just steps away from the Charles River is Harvard Square in Cambridge.
 Home to the world-renowned Harvard University, unique shops, amazing restaurants, and nostalgic vibes, Harvard Square is a must-visit on any trip to Greater Boston.
-So, whether you visit the storied Harvard Bookstore, tour Harvard University, eat your way through a Harvard Square Food Tour, or just enjoy people-watching at a cafe, you won't regret this stop!
+Whether you visit the storied Harvard Bookstore, tour Harvard University, eat your way through a Harvard Square Food Tour, or just enjoy people-watching at a cafe, you won't regret this stop!
 Check out our guide to exploring Harvard Square.

 Attend the Head of the Charles Regatta

-For a uniquely Boston tradition, make sure to check out the Head of the Charles Regatta.
+For a uniquely Boston experience, make sure to check out the Head of the Charles Regatta.
 Held annually in October, this regatta attracts more than 11,000 athletes, making it the world's largest 3-day regatta.
 Whether you’re a first-timer or a seasoned veteran, there's fun for everyone!